-10. Minority Interest
+11. Minority Interest

-Minority interest on the Company's consolidated balance sheets as of December 31, 2006 and 2005 primarily represents preferred membership interests in CC VIII, an indirect subsidiary of Charter Holdings, of \$192 million and \$188 million, respectively.
-As more fully described in Note 19, this preferred interest is held by Mr. Allen, Charter's Chairman and controlling shareholder, and CCH I. Approximately 5.6% of CC VIII's income is allocated to minority interest.
+Minority interest on the Company's consolidated balance sheets as of December 31, 2006 and 2005 primarily represents preferred membership interests in CC VIII, LLC ("CC VIII"), an indirect subsidiary of CCH II, of \$641 million and \$622 million, respectively.
+As more fully described in Note 20, this preferred interest is held by Mr. Allen, Charter's Chairman and controlling shareholder, and CCH I. Minority interest in the accompanying consolidated statements of operations includes the 2% accretion of the preferred membership interests plus approximately 18.6% of CC VIII's income, net of accretion.

-11. Comprehensive Loss
+12. Comprehensive Loss

 Certain marketable equity securities are classified as available-for-sale and reported at market value with unrealized gains and losses recorded as accumulated other comprehensive loss on the accompanying consolidated balance sheets.
-Additionally, the Company reports changes in the fair value of interest rate agreements designated as hedging the variability of cash flows associated with floating-rate debt obligations, that meet the effectiveness criteria of SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, in accumulated other comprehensive loss for the years ended December 31, 2006, 2005, and 2004 was \$1.1 billion, \$821 million and \$4.4 billion, respectively.
+Additionally, the Company reports changes in the fair value of interest rate agreements designated as hedging the variability of cash flows associated with floating-rate debt obligations, that meet the effectiveness criteria of SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, in accumulated other comprehensive loss.
+Comprehensive loss for the years ended December 31, 2006, 2005, and 2004 was \$194 million, \$241 million and \$3.3 billion, respectively.

-12. Accounting for Derivative Instruments and Hedging Activities
+13. Accounting for Derivative Instruments and Hedging Activities